Program Description

-The Social Justice in Public Service graduate certificate seeks to develop leaders who can influence policy to create social justice.
-Students will obtain a theoretical background in social justice, exploring topics such as human rights, income distribution and the role of markets.
-Students will understand factors that contribute to inequity among various groups, with a focus on providing a theoretical background and methods to analyze social justice issues in public service.
-They will understand principles of social justice as they apply to government and nonprofit sector in education, health, transportatuion, and housing policy domains among others.
+The Social Justice in Public Service graduate certificate seeks to develop leaders who can understand how public policies influence social justice.
+Students will obtain a background in social justice, exploring topics such as human rights, income distribution and the role of markets.
+Students will understand factors that contribute to inequity among various groups, with a focus on providing theories and methods to analyze social justice issues in public service.
+They will understand principles of social justice as they apply to government and nonprofit sector in education, health, transportation.

 Graduate Certificate in Social Justice in Public Administration consists of 15 credit hours.
 Each student will complete 6 credit hours of core courses and 9 credit hours of restricted electives.